fastforwardlabs/active-learning-cml/README.md

 ### `experiments`
 ```
 experiments
-├── main.py               # code to experiment and test the model training w/o UI
+├── main.py               # code to experiment and test data and model functions w/o UI
 ```
 Note: You still need to go through the installation process below to be able to run this code

-## Using the App
-To go from a fresh clone of the repo to the final state, follow these instructions in order.
+## Deploying on CML

+There are three ways to launch this project on CML:

+1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CML workspace, select the "Active Learning" tile, click "Launch as Project", click "Configure Project"
+2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/cloudera/CML_AMP_Active_Learning), click "Create Project", click "Configure Project"
+3. **Manual Setup** - In a CML workspace, click "New Project", add a Project Name, select "Git" as the Initial Setup option, copy in the [repo URL](https://github.com/cloudera/CML_AMP_Active_learning), click "Create Project".
+Then, follow the installation instructions below.

 ### Installation
 The code and applications were developed using Python 3.6.9, and are likely also to function with more